 If you’re in the market to purchase or refinance a home, chances are you’ve been keeping an eye on interest rates.
 That’s certainly understandable since interest rates have such a large influence on the amount of your monthly mortgage payments.
 If mortgage rates are currently low but are expected to rise in the near future, it’s a good idea to go ahead and lock in the low rate while you still can.
 But if rates are expected to drop, it might be better to hold off on your house purchase or refinance temporarily so you can benefit from lower rates in the near future.
 While there is no crystal ball that can tell us exactly where mortgage rates will be in the future, there are certain factors you should know about that affect whether rates rise or fall.

 The state of the economy

-As with most things available for purchase, supply and demand plays an important role in pricing.
-In a down economy, there are less people in the market for a new home.
-To make it more enticing for potential buyers/borrowers to purchase or refinance, lenders will offer low interest rates.
+As with most things available for purchase, supply and demand play an important role in pricing.
+In a down economy, there are fewer people in the market for a new home.
+To make it more enticing for potential buyers/borrowers to purchase or refinance, lenders will offer low-interest rates.
 On the flip side, a healthy economy generally brings more buyers to the housing market, which lenders capitalize on by raising interest rates.

 The Federal Reserve

 While the U.S. Federal Reserve doesn’t set consumer mortgage interest rates, its actions certainly play a significant role in whether rates go up or down.
 Here’s how it works.
 The Federal Open Market Committee (FOMC) – a 12-person sub-committee within the Federal Reserve – holds several meetings each year.
 After these meetings, the FOMC issues a press release to the public which provides insight into the group’s economic opinions and forecasts.
 When the FOMC’s post-meeting press release contains mainly positive statements concerning the U.S. economy, mortgage rates tend to rise.
 However, when the committee expresses negative economic assessments, mortgage rates tend to fall.